Armenia–Georgia relations: Transcaucasian Federation (1917–1918)

 During the Russian Revolution, the provinces of the Caucasus seceded and formed their own federal state called the Transcaucasian Federation.
-Competing national interests and war with Turkey led to the dissolution of the republic half a year later, in April 1918.
+Competing national interests and the war with the Ottoman Empire led to the dissolution of the republic half a year later, in April 1918.

 Georgian–Armenian War (1918)

 During the final stages of World War I, the Armenians and Georgians had been defending against the advance of the Ottoman Empire.
-In June 1918, in order to forestall an Ottoman advance on Tiflis, the Georgian troops had occupied former districts of Tiflis Governorate, the Lori Province which at the time had a 75% Armenian majority.
+In June 1918, in order to forestall an Ottoman advance on Tiflis, the Georgian troops had occupied former districts of Tiflis Governorate, the Lori Province which at the time had a 97% Armenian majority.
 After the Armistice of Mudros and the withdrawal of the Ottomans, the Georgian forces remained.
 Georgian Menshevik parliamentarian Irakli Tsereteli offered that the Armenians would be safer from the Turks as Georgian citizens.
 The Georgians offered a quadripartite conference including Georgia, Armenia, Azerbaijan, and the Mountainous Republic of the Northern Caucasus in order to resolve the issue which the Armenians rejected.
 In December 1918, the Georgians were confronting a rebellion chiefly in the village of Uzunlar in the Lori region.
 Within days, hostilities commenced between the two republics.

 The Georgian–Armenian War was a border war fought in 1918 between the Democratic Republic of Georgia and the Democratic Republic of Armenia over the parts of then disputed province of Lori.